NightCode101/CICS-QR-Attendance-Control/README.md

     - Back Camera
   - [x] Date & Time Format
   - [ ] Acquire Block Delete Feature
     - Requires Password To Delete What Is On The List

+**Recommended**
+- Use light mode in your phone for better ui experience

 > **USER INTERFACE**